Python lambda function: How to Create Anonymous Function

 The map() function in Python takes in the function and a list.

-Here is the example use of map() function to square all the integers items in a list.
+Here is the example using the map() function to square all the integer items in a list.

 # app.py integersList = range(1, 6) squares = list(map(lambda x: x * x, integersList)) print(squares)

-Above code take each integer from integersList and square all the items one by one and make a list and return that squared items list.
+The above code takes each integer from integersList and square all the items one by one and make a list and return that squared items list.
 So, it has mapped the list to the squared list.

 See the below output.

-Finally, Python Lambda Function Tutorial or Anonymous Function in Python example is over.
+Finally, Python Lambda Function or Anonymous Function in Python example is over.